- Halton Castle

 - Get InvolvedYou are here: Home » Halton Castle

 Halton Castle is one of only two surviving Norman castles in Cheshire and is linked with the story of nearby Norton Priory.
 There are a number of fascinating features in and around the castle, including the sally port, garderobe and tower.
 You can find out more about the Castle by downloading this factsheet!

-Halton Castle is open at weekends until the end of October and for special events, tours and school visits.
-For details of upcoming events, have a look at What’s On or contact Norton Priory.
+Halton Castle is open for special events, tours and school visits.
+For details of upcoming events, have a look at What's On or contact Norton Priory.

 Physical access to the site is limited but some parts are accessible.
 Please call in advance for further information.